tmgthb/Autonomous-Agents/README.md

 - User-LLM: generates user embeddings from user data with multi-feature autoregressive transformer and then fine-tunes the LLM using these embeddings with cross-attention.
 - The method enables inserting the LLM with long-term user history through compressed user embeddings and short term user context through input prompt.
-- Effective approach for LLM personalization.
+- Effective approach for LLM personalization and user modelling.
+Includes good chapter on LLM long context research.

 ---